weuzor/purginator/README.md

 This modification requires a cutout in the backpanel!

 ## The Brushinator
-The brushinator is nothing but a cheap copy of [this design](https://www.printables.com/de/model/269412-voron-v24-300-gantry-mounted-nozzle-cleaner) which matches the purginator dimensions.
+The brushinator is nothing but a cheap copy of [this gantry mounted brushholder](https://www.printables.com/de/model/269412-voron-v24-300-gantry-mounted-nozzle-cleaner).

-* makes mmu prints less messy and a bit faster
-* eliminates the need for a purgetower or primetower.
-[Watch a video of a 15 min 3 colour TEsT print](https://youtu.be/IaCVgWm7dVc)
-* comes with his friend brushinator, a poor copy of [this design](https://www.printables.com/de/model/269412-voron-v24-300-gantry-mounted-nozzle-cleaner) which matches the purginator dimensions
-* comes with an adjustable mount for the filametrix cutting mod gantry servo
-* washes your laundry
-* 100% vegan

 ## Bill of Materials:
 ### Purginator